 OTHER COURSES TO NOTE:

-- **New Course Winter 2007** CEE 592 Biological Processes in Environmental Engineering.
+- Winter 2007 CEE 592 Biological Processes in Environmental Engineering.
 The purpose of this course is to study the fundamental concepts of microbiological processes used for environmental protection and improvement.
 View PDF

 - SOC 495.003 “Health and Population in South Africa”